-The District's net investment in capital assets increased by \$14,054,259 over the previous fiscal year.
+The District's net investment in capital assets increased by \$11,977,740 over the previous fiscal year.
 This increase was attributable to the addition of equity in the District's capital assets over the previous year and the reduction of debt acquired to pay for these assets.
-Restricted net position decreased by \$127,538 primarily due to the use of secondary property taxes collected in prior years for debt payments.
-The decrease in unrestricted net position of \$1,798,352 was primarily attributed to the use of capital accumulation account monies for capital/maintenance projects and an increase in net pension liability being off-set by unspent operating contingency budgets, vacancy savings and other non-labor expense related savings.
+Restricted net position increased slightly from the prior year.
+The decrease in unrestricted net position of \$545,846 was primarily attributed to the use of capital accumulation account monies for capital/maintenance projects offset by a decrease in net pension liability and vacancy savings.